The Essential Parent Guide to NAPLAN Writing

 Students are given a single prompt (either Narrative or Persuasive) and must produce a complete text.
 There is no choice of genre.

-*Note: Year 3 students still write on paper.
-Year 5, 7, and 9 type online.
+*Year 3 students write on paper.
+Years 5, 7, and 9 type online — each year level has age-appropriate prompts.

 How to Support Your Child (Without Hovering)